 whether that be a directory listing or review or blog or business listing, is a dominant domain, it can out rank your own existing website.

 This could then divert traffic from your own website which will not help build your own domains strength and trust ratings.
 The practise could be

-used for businesses who adopt a 'pay per view' strategy or provide you with statistics of how advertisng with them could help your business, when
+used for businesses who adopt a 'pay per view' strategy or provide you with statistics of how advertising with them could help your business, when

-be fair to assume that the developers of these sites are aware of the policies with regards to whether a page is allowed to be indexed and shown in
+be fair to assume that the developers of these sites are aware of the policies with regards to whether a page can be indexed and shown in

-search engine results and also the options to be indexed but not shown.
-We beleive that it is imperative for any business to check their
+search engine results and the options to be indexed but not shown.
+We believe that it is imperative for any business to check their

-own results in search engine results to ensure that any results are not adversely effected and they are not being mislead with any advertising that they are doing
+own results in search engine results to ensure that any results are not adversely affected, and they are not being misled with any advertising that they are doing

 by potentially be presented with 'high traffic' figures because of this practise.